 Go to WPForms » Add New to create a new form.

 You will get the predefined templates for forms.
-You can choose anyone which you prefer, here I am gonna use the simple contact form for tutorial purpose.
+You can choose anyone which you prefer.
+Here I am going to use the simple contact form for tutorial purposes.

 Once you choose the simple contact form, you can customize it as per your requirement.
 You need to click on the field and you will get the customization options to the left side panel.

-By default, you can see the Name, Email and Message field.
+By default, you can see the Name, Email, and Message fields.

-You can add a new fields, present in the panel or you can delete it as per the requirement.
+You can add new fields present in the panel or delete them as per the requirement.

-Once you have completed the customization of the forms, now you can add the page break form field to split your form to multi-page.
+Once you have completed the customization of the forms, you can now add the page break form field to split your form into multi-page.

-You can drag and drop the page break field to your form where you want to split the form.
+You can drag and drop the page break field to your form to split the form.

-You can add page break wherever you want and customize the form.
-You can group the fields as per the information like Personal information, Payment details etc.
+You can add page breaks wherever you want and customize the form.
+For example, you can group the fields as per the information like Personal information, Payment details, etc.